Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing

 \ABSTRACT{\\ \textbf{Problem definition:} The real-time joint optimization of inventory replenishment and vehicle routing is essential for cost-efficiently operating one-warehouse, multiple-retailer systems.
 This is complex, as future demand predictions should capture (auto)correlation and lumpy retailer demand, and based upon such predictions, inventory replenishment and vehicle routing decisions must be taken.
 Traditionally, such decisions are made by either making distributional assumptions or using machine-learning-based point forecasts.
 The former approach ignores nonstationary demand patterns, while the latter approach only provides a point forecast ignoring the inherent forecast error.
 Consequently, in practice, service levels often do not meet their targets, and truck fill rates fall short, harming the efficiency and sustainability of daily operations. \textbf{Methodology/results:} We propose Scenario Predict-then-Optimize.
 This fully data-driven approach for online inventory routing consists of two subsequent steps at each real-time decision epoch.
 The \textit{scenario-predict} step exploits neural networks --- specifically multi-horizon quantile recurrent neural networks --- to predict future demand quantiles, upon which we design a scenario sampling approach.
 The subsequent \textit{scenario-optimize} step then solves a scenario-based two-stage stochastic programming approximation.
-Results show that our approach outperforms the classic Predict-then-Optimize paradigm, distributional approaches, and empirical sampling methods.
-We show this both on synthetic data and real-life data from our industry partner. \textbf{Managerial implications:} Our approach is appealing to practitioners.
+Results show that our approach outperforms a classic prediction-focused learning approach, distributional approaches, empirical sampling methods, residuals-based sample average approximation, and a state-of-the-art decision-focused learning approach.
+We show this both on synthetic data and large-scale real-life data from our industry partner. \textbf{Implications:} Our approach is appealing to practitioners.
 It is fast, does not rely on any distributional assumption, and does not face the burden of single-scenario forecasts.
+It also outperforms residuals-based scenario generation techniques.
 We show it is robust for various demand and cost parameters, enhancing the efficiency and sustainability of daily inventory replenishment and truck routing decisions.
-Finally, Scenario Predict-then-Optimize is general and can be easily extended to account for other operational constraints, making it a useful tool in practice.}
+Finally, scenario Predict-then-Optimize is general and can be easily extended to account for other operational constraints, making it a useful tool in practice.}